DForant/public/Blue-light-block-glasses-case-study/Readme.md

-## Testing Key Benefits of Blue Light Blocking Glasses
+## Key Benefits of Blue Light Blocking Glasses

 *   **Reduced Eye Strain and Fatigue:** Blue light can cause digital eye strain, leading to headaches, blurred vision, and dry eyes.
 Blue light blocking glasses can significantly alleviate these symptoms, especially for those who spend long hours in front of screens.
 *   **Improved Sleep Quality:** Exposure to blue light at night can disrupt the body's natural sleep-wake cycle.
 Blue light blocking glasses can help regulate melatonin production, leading to better sleep quality and overall well-being.